What is Reformation Day?

 Reformation Day remains a central rallying point for all of those who choose to follow Christ by faith according to His Word.
 The holiday commemorates the actions of a man who was willing to stand against the ideas of his day and to present God’s Word as our guide for salvation (John 3:16) and Christian living.

-Recommended Resources: Reformation Thought: An Introduction by Alister McGrath and Logos Bible Software.
+Recommended Resource: Reformation Thought: An Introduction by Alister McGrath

 Which of the 30,000 Protestant denominations is the true church of God?